Englund Emerging Scholars

 The application process is streamlined:

-Submit an NIH Biosketch and a statement (300 words max) highlighting the impact of your research program on the future of the broadly-defined field of Biological Chemistry, including a description of your past and planned contributions to both scientific discovery and to creating a diverse and inclusive future in science (300 words or less)
+Submit an NIH Biosketch and a statement (300 words max) highlighting the impact of your research program on the future of the broadly-defined field of Biological Chemistry, including a description of your past and planned contributions to both scientific discovery and to promoting a creative and inclusive future in science (300 words or less)

 Eligibility: Postdoctoral or early career assistant professor level applicants in all areas of mechanistic biology are eligible.
 Johns Hopkins postdoctoral fellows are eligible.
 If you are already a faculty member at Johns Hopkins, you are not eligible.

-We strongly encourage individuals from historically excluded groups in science to apply.
+Individuals from historically excluded groups in science are encouraged to apply.